pankod/next-boilerplate/documentation/docs/cli-usage.md

 If you choose yes, the following store connection methods and imports will be generated:

 - Implement `getInitialProps` and appropriate imports in page component file,
-- An action file in the Actions/{YourAwesomePage} folder,
+- An action file in the *Actions/{YourAwesomePage}* folder,
-- Prepend export line into Actions/index.ts,
+- Prepend export line into *Actions/index.ts*,
-- An action constants object in Definitions/ActionConsts/ActionConsts.ts,
+- An action constants object in *Definitions/ActionConsts/ActionConsts.ts*,
-- Append component interface in IStore interface file.
+- Append component interface in *IStore* interface file.

 >Do you want to create a new reducer or use your own?